Geometric planted matchings beyond the Gaussian model: Examples in the low-dimensional regime

 Note that $|X_1[j]| \sim \text{Exp}(1)$ and so $\norm{X_1}_1$ is sub-Exponential with $\Ex{\norm{X_1}_1} = d$.
 It follows that condition \ref{cond:i_pos_low_dim} from \Cref{mod:low_dim} hold for sufficiently large $d$ taking $R_d = 2d, \gamma = \frac{1}{2}$ and $\beta = 2$.
 Since $\ndist$ has a continuous density $f_\ndist$ such that $\log(f_\ndist)$ is $L$-Lipschitz on the $\norm{\,\cdot\,}_1$ norm, we have that:

-It follows by the Bretagnolle–Huber inequality that,
+It follows by the Bretagnolle–Huber inequality \cite{brethuber} that,

 and so condition \ref{cond:noise_low_dim} holds taking $\beta = 4L + \log(2)$.
-So \Cref{thm:lb_low_d} holds and we have a lower bound of order $\Omega\left(n^{(2-o(1))} \sigma^d) \wedge n^{(1-o(1))}\right)$. \end{proof}
+So \Cref{thm:lb_low_d} holds and we have a lower bound of order $\Omega\left((n^{(2-o(1))} \sigma^d) \wedge n^{(1-o(1))}\right)$. \end{proof}

 A natural choice for $\ndist$ in this case would be also a standard Laplace distribution.
-One might wonder if in this case the order of the expected number of mistakes obtained for $\lss$ is also nearly sharp, as $\ndist$ fails to be sub-Gaussian but it still is sub-Exponential.
-Although our techniques to prove the upper bounds cannot be directly extended to this case we believe the rate should have the same behaviour, but leave this question for future work.
+One might wonder if in this case the order of the expected number of mistakes obtained for $\lss$ is also nearly sharp, as $\ndist$ fails to be sub-Gaussian but it still is sub-Exponential. \bluenew{As we discuss on \Cref{subsec:other_est} and \Cref{a:other_estim}, we believe both $\lss$ and $\gdpi$ to underperform on this case, and methods such as the MLE or based on other distances to achieve better rates, matching the stated lower bound.}